-Communicative Disorders MA
+Communicative Disorders MS

-Demonstrate knowledge and skills acquisition in diagnosing and treating articulation and phonological disorders
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating articulation and phonological disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating developmental language disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating developmental language disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating acquired neurologial disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating acquired neurological disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating communicative disorders related to cognitive impairment.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating communicative disorders related to cognitive impairment.

-Demonstrate knowledge and skills acquisition in diagnosing and treating social/pragmatic problems.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating social/pragmatic problems.

-Demonstrate knowledge and skills acquisition in diagnosing and treating voice disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating voice disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating fluency disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating fluency disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating swallowing disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating swallowing disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating hearing disorders.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating hearing disorders.

-Demonstrate knowledge and skills acquisition in diagnosing and treating the use of alternative/augmentative communication (AAC) system.
+Students will demonstrate knowledge and skills acquisition in diagnosing and treating the use of alternative/augmentative communication (AAC) system.